St Giles School

-It is a special school located in South Croydon in the London Borough of Croydon, England.
+St Giles School is a special school located in South Croydon in the London Borough of Croydon, England.
 The school is a specialist school for physical and sensory needs and is for pupils with physical disabilities and complex medical needs from 4 – 16, and pupils with profound and multiple learning difficulties (PMLD) from 11 to 19.
 The school admits pupils from Croydon and the surrounding boroughs.